 Where some prefer to drink their whisky with a touch of ice, the connoisseurs among us prefer to heat their whisky, gently releasing subtleties unbeknown to the average drinker.
 The tumbler, however, has a thick base which makes it more difficult to heat things up using the palm of your hand.
 The width of these glasses also means that the aromas cannot accumulate, the open space allowing for both scent and flavour to dissipate more easily – usually before you’ve had chance to appreciate them in appropriately leisurely style.

-So!
-There you have it; the glass really does make the difference… unless of course you don’t care what it tastes like.
+There are a variety of different glasses that you can use to drink whisky from, however, we would highly recommend using a Glencairn glass if you are looking to fully appreciate the complex flavours that are found in a whisky.
+The glass really does make the difference… unless of course you don’t care what it tastes like.
 And in that case, there’s always the bottle!